madalinpopa/dreamcar/README.md

 ## Dreamcar

 This is a school project, a web application made with Java Enterprise tehnologies.
-For this project have been used the following APIs:
+For this project I used the following APIs:

 1. JSF - Java Server Faces
 2. CDI - Java Enterprise Contexts and Dependency Injection